ThatXliner/Chess2/README.md

 It moves like a bishop.

-When a ninja takes a piece, it may choose to chain up to 2 other pieces adjacent to the piece it took.
+When a ninja takes a piece, it may choose to chain up to 2 other pieces adjacent to the piece it took, **in that direction**

 For example, if the ninja takes the pawn

+**TODO: Update images**

 ![Figure 3](./docs/images/figure_3.png)